biswa-mahanta/Actin-Filament-Bundling-Analysis/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To fine tune the usage of these codes for your need, please go through the *User Manual*.
+Use the sample images/movies to trial run the code in your system.
+To further fine tune the usage of these codes for your need, please go through the *User Manual*.

 For more examples on the application of these programs, you may refer to these publications -
 1. Sherer, L. A., & Courtemanche, N. (2022).
 Cooperative bundling by fascin generates actin structures with architectures that depend on filament length.
 Frontiers in Cell and Developmental Biology, 10, 974047.